Differential cross sections for ${{^{12}\mathrm{C}(n,\alpha_{0})}}$, ${{^{16}\mathrm{O}(n,\alpha_{0})}}$ and ${{^{16}\mathrm{O}(n,\alpha_{1,2,3})}}$ between ${{E_n}}$ = 7.2 and 10 MeV with an active-target Time Projection Chamber: Angle integrated cross section

 \section{Angle integrated cross section}

-As expected, the \po16 differential cross section is larger than the \o16 above 9 MeV.
+As expected from the ENDFVIII.0 \cite{ENDFVIII} evaluations due to the fact there are multiple channels, our data show that the \po16 differential cross section is larger than the \o16 above 9 MeV.
 Using our limited angular range, it is possible to estimate the total cross section for these two components.
+It is important to note that without information across the full angular range, the results here are only an estimator of the total cross section.
 Given that:

 with our larger angular coverage than Lee, rather than approximate a constant d$\sigma$/d$\Omega$, we opt to use a $\sin(\theta)$ weighting to obtain a better cross-section estimate.
-Given our data do not cover $\theta$ from $[0,2\pi]$, one must carefully account for these unmeasured regions and can assign a more constrained estimate of the constant value for these angles.
+Given our data do not cover $\theta$ from $[0,\pi]$, one must carefully account for these unmeasured regions and can assign a more constrained estimate of the constant value for these angles.
 Given the sine weighting, these larger angles however are of smaller importance so the model error correspondingly becomes smaller.
-To account for this, our estimate of the total cross section, $\tilde \sigma$, is calculated by the angular weighting:
+To account for this, our estimate of the total cross section as the angle-integrated cross section, $\tilde \sigma$, is calculated by the angular weighting:

+to account for the limited angular range between $\theta_L$ and $\theta_H$.
+It is worth noting that in cases of isolated resonances, the even Legendre coefficients are often positive and this correspondingly creates a maximal contribution at forward and backward angles.
+As such, this method is likely to systematically underestimate the cross section.
+In the excitation regime of multiple resonances, this effect becomes reduced and the angle-integrated cross section becomes less likely to underestimate the total cross section.
+One may compare this method against obtaining the cross section via Legendre polynomials by a fit up to arbitrary order.
+This technique is seen to be more susceptible to poor estimation of the error on the cross section obtained by the coefficient for the zeroth order Legendre polynomial, $A_0$, due to strong correlations between even Legendre polynomials when the fit does not cover a significant fraction of $\theta$ from $[0,\pi]$.